How to Create a Winning Sales Process (+ Free Template)

 💡 Quick Tip:

-Use a CRM tool with pre-made sales pipeline stages to help you monitor deals.
+Use a CRM tool with premade sales pipeline stages to help you monitor deals.

 Consider CRM software like Freshsales.
 It has a Kanban-style sales pipeline board that allows you to monitor your deals easily.

-Before determining what your company’s sales process stages look like, consider the customer’s journey and the nine stages of the sales pipeline.
+Before determining what your company’s sales process stages look like, consider the customer’s journey and the stages of the sales pipeline.
 Then consider how each stage relates to your business model.
 Alternatively, or in addition, use your sales funnel to help you identify the larger groupings of tasks your team will need to complete to nurture a lead through their customer journey.

 2. Create a List of Internal Activities for Each Stage

-While every organization has its own sales workflow, there are steps in the sales pipeline that are applicable to most businesses, particularly generating leads, introducing products and services, and closing a sale.
+While every organization has its own selling cycle workflow, there are steps in the sales pipeline that are applicable to most businesses, particularly generating leads, introducing products and services, and closing a sale.
 Most customer relationship management (CRM) software, such as Freshsales, have premade sales pipeline stages that companies can use monitor deals and shortcut this step.

 Sales workflows can be easily monitored in CRMs like Freshsales.
 (Source: Freshsales)

-Researching prospects stage: How do you plan to find potential customers (consumers, businesses, or both) that could benefit from your product or service?
+How do you plan to find potential customers (consumers, businesses, or both) that could benefit from your product or service?

 - Collecting business cards during a networking event to input into your CRM